Bedford Blues: Bedford Blues Women

+The 2022–23 season saw the Bedford Blues Women competing in NC2 Midlands (Central), coached by Peter Frost and Daryl Veenendaal and captained by Emma Graham, they played 4 games at Goldington Road, and ended their first season in the new league in 4th place.

+The 2023–24 season saw the women's side playing all their home matches at Goldington Road, and competing in NC2 Midlands (South).
+There was also a coaching team change with Mark “Eddie” Rennell, former Bedford Rugby player, taking over from Veenendaal.
+Lucy Middleton led the team to finish the season with 12 victories making them undefeated during the season and winning promotion to NC1 East.

+At the start of the 2024-2025 season, Peter Frost stood down as joint head coach, to leave Rennell in sole charge.

 Goldington Road Stadium

 Goldington Road is the home ground of the Bedford Blues, with a capacity of 5,000, usually drawing 2000+ people with each home game.
 Towards the end of the 05–06 season, two new temporary stands were built for the big home tie against Harlequins, at one point these stands were made a long term part of the stadium, along with the grounds public house and original stand.
 As of the 06–07 season the extra stands have been removed.

 Kit

-The club kit was supplied by Kooga from at least 2004 up until the 2011–2012 season and is now supplied by Zoo Sport Ltd before changing back to Gilbert on 1 September 2020.
+The club kit was supplied by Kooga from at least 2004 up until the 2011–2012 season and then supplied by Zoo Sport Ltd before changing back to Gilbert on 1 September 2020.
 The kit is sponsored by three companies; The front of the team shirt by Blue Chip, the sleeves by Wells Bombardier and the back by Lifesure insurance.

 Special events

 Ladies Day

 October is Breast Cancer Awareness Month and to support the charity Breast Cancer Care the Blues hold a yearly 'Ladies Day' home match at Goldington Road.
 The team wear a unique Kooga pink strip for the game with the playing shirts auctioned giving proceeds to Breast Cancer Care.